Steve McManaman: Post-retirement football career

-Managerial intentions
+Managerial and directorial intentions

 In January 2009, McManaman gave a press interview where he stated his intention to go into management.
 "I'm still thinking of getting back into the game and hopefully I will do my coaching badges at some point this year ...
 It is going to be hard, though.
 There seems to be far less jobs available for the younger guys.
 Paul Ince, Roy Keane, Tony Adams — it seems as if people have got it in for them.
 It's becoming a bit less attractive ...
 If I do get back in, I don't want to be a coach ...
 I want to be a manager, but that's easier said than done ...
 I want to be able to pick the team, make the decisions and everything that goes with it.
 That said, I can't do anything without my badges", he told the Liverpool Echo.

-Coaching role
+In 2024, McManaman graduated with his Diploma from the PFA Business School, having successfully undertaken the PFA Diploma in Sport Directorship programme.

 In October 2013, it was announced by then Liverpool manager Brendan Rodgers that McManaman would be taking up a coaching role with Liverpool at the academy to help nurture the club's future talents.
 McManaman would continue this role at the academy under Jürgen Klopp.
+McManaman was heavily involved with the cultivation of the talent Trent Alexander-Arnold, among others.